IBMTechSales/was-appmod/docs/basic-labs/HelloContainer/README.md

 			]

-5. Run the image in an container:
+5. Run the image in an container: Notice the exposed ports (8083 and 8888)
    ```
-   docker run --name hello1 -d -p 8080:8080 -p 8888:8888 openshift/hello-openshift
+   docker run --name hello1 -d -p 8083:8080 -p 8888:8888 openshift/hello-openshift
    ```
    Note that:
     - The `--name` option gives the container a name.